Angioedema in Children: Care Instructions

 How can you care for your child at home?

-• Your doctor may prescribe a shot of epinephrine for you and your child to carry in case your child has a severe reaction.
-Learn how to give your child the shot, and keep it with you at all times.
+- Your doctor may prescribe an epinephrine medicine, such as an epinephrine shot or nasal spray, to carry in case your child has a severe reaction.
+Learn how to give your child the medicine, and keep it with your child at all times.
 Make sure it has not expired.
-If your child is old enough, teach your child how to give the shot.
+If your child is old enough, teach your child how to give themself the medicine.

 When should you call for help?

-After giving an epinephrine shot call 911, even if your child feels better.
+After giving an epinephrine medicine, call 911, even if your child feels better.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-• Sudden raised, red areas (hives) all over your child's body.
+- Sudden raised, red areas (hives) all over the body.

 Call your doctor now or seek immediate medical care if: